theKashey/eyes.sdk.javascript1/packages/side-eyes/CONTRIBUTING.md

 It's possible to debug the extension with the `debugger` keyword.
 Place it in the part of the extension's code base that you're working in, build the extension (or wait for the watcher to rebuild if you're using `yarn build --watch`), and reload the extension in the browser.
 Then open the devtools for the part of the extension where you set the breakpoint (e.g., the devtools panel for the application under test, or by opening the devtools panel for the extension's background page).
 When you run the application (e.g., click play in SIDE), and the `debugger` keyword will act as a breakpoint.

-### Version

-You can version the package with `yarn version` (e.g., `yarn --minor`).
+### Preparing Build Artifacts for Publishing

+1. verify that you are on the `master` branch

+2. `yarn version --patch` (or `--minor` or `--major`)

     This will run the preversion checks used in the other JS SDKs, as well as update the version in the browser extension manifest file (which is needed for publishing).

-### Preparing Build Artifacts for Publishing
+3. `git push`

+    Git origin will now have the correct manifest version in the source code.

+4. `yarn build`

     Now that you've versioned your release, you need to prepare a production build of it.

-You can do that with the `yarn:build` script.
+5. `yarn release:gh`

     To release you need a zipped archive of both the build directory and the source code of the project.
 There is a script (e.g., script/gh-release.js) which handles zipping the build directory and attaching it to a tagged release in GitHub.
 Although it needs to be updated due to deprecation warnings.

     The script relies on a GitHub personal access token (which you can set up [here](https://github.com/settings/tokens)) stored in an environment variable (e.g., `GH_TOKEN`).

     If the script is successful, then the tagged release will have both a zip of the build directory and a zip of the source directory.

     If for some reason the script was not successful and you need to zip up the source, you can use the following command locally instead -- `git archive --format zip --output /path/to/save/side-eyes-src.zip master`.

 ### Publishing